 Sadly, Potatoes are considered an average-quality ingredient as they provide minimal nutritional value beyond their carbohydrate content.

 Canola Oil is derived from a modified version of Rapeseed.
 Canola Oil is most commonly added to dog food to supplement the levels of the Omega 3 and 6 Fatty Acids.
 These Fatty Acids are crucial for a dog’s skin, coat, and brain development.

 While Canola Oil is not the ideal source of the Omega Fatty Acids, it does have a high ratio of Omega 3 Fatty Acids to Omega 6 Fatty Acids.

 Sources with high ratios, such as Canola Oil, are considered superior.
 However, Canola Oil can be a controversial ingredient due to the fact it is genetically modified.

 Pea Protein is a by-product of Peas.
 Pea Protein is considered a low-quality ingredient.
 It is often used as a cheap way to increase the overall level of protein in a dog food without including additional meat or fish content.

 While the protein in Pea Protein is not harmful, plant-based proteins such as this are considered inferior to meat and fish-based proteins as they do not contain the full range of needed amino acids.
 Pea Protein is one of the most common ingredients used in a technique called Ingredient Splitting.

-Those high levels of fiber are the primary motivation behind this ingredients inclusion in most formulas as Tomato Pomace has little nutritional value.
+Those high levels of fiber are the primary motivation behind the inclusion of this ingredient in most formulas, as Tomato Pomace has little nutritional value.